MCP Server for AI Integration

-Structured AI access to site content, configuration, themes, and build tools via the Model Context Protocol.
+Give AI tools structured access to your static site's content, configuration, and build tools via the Model Context Protocol.
+Auto-configured, no API keys.

 Overview